wso2-attic/ballerina-integrator/README.md

                 }
             }

-            // If there is an error,the 500 error response is constructed and sent back to the client. error err =>{
+            //If there is an error,the 500 error response is constructed and sent back to the client. error err =>{
                 http:Response res = new;
                 res.statusCode = 500;